stevejhiggs/gulp-webpack-es6-pipeline/README.md

 ### why no support for X?

-I've kept this intentionally simple but feel free to contribute and we'll see if there isn't some way to easily role in other features.
+I've kept this intentionally simple but feel free to contribute and we'll see if there isn't some way to easily roll in other features.

 ### why no support for hotloading and the webpack dev server?